ryanLahbabi/EMBEDDED_SYSTEMS/README.md

 This folder has all the classes to control and manipulate the robot and its peripherals.
 Class handling output devices: motor.cpp, del.cpp, sonorite.cpp, usart.cpp, LineSensor.cpp
 Class handling input devices: Button.cpp, Interrupt.cpp, can.cpp
  Class handling the external memory of the robot: memoire_24.cpp and loadingMemoireExterne.cpp

 ### app folder
-This folder is the executable of the robot it includes all the files of the library thanks to the edition of the links and compiles the program in the robot.
+This folder is the executable of the robot it includes all the files of the library thanks to the link time and compiles the program in the robot.

 ### Robot.cpp
 This file is our main class and it implements the Robot object which controls all the states of the robot by following the different steps.
 Starting from route A, until parking at its respective location in Route B_S.
-We find in this file a call to different methods available from the library of the lib folder.
+We find in this file a call to different methods available in the library of the lib folder.

 ### Material Handling
 The robot is programmed on an Atmega324PA microcontroller board.
-The devices used are a Cytron LSS05 distance sensor to pick up the poles in course A and a GP2D12 line follower to follow a black line for the entire course.
+The devices used are a Cytron LSS05 distance sensor to pick up the poles in path A and a GP2D12 line follower to follow a black line for the entire path.

 ### State Machine